 Riders may use arenas that are available for Open Ride dependent on event activity.
 Open Ride schedules are posted on our Facebook page, or you may call 385-468-1600 or email us at email@example.com.
 The office hours are Monday through Friday from 9:00 a.m. to 5:00 p.m.
 Call for schedules of reduced hours on these days: Christmas Eve, New Year's Eve, Easter, Independence Day and Pioneer Day.
 Closed on New Year's Day, Thanksgiving Day and Christmas Day.
 Every horse brought into the Park must have a riding pass.
 If you board your horse at the Park, the riding pass is included.
 Please note, we do not rent horses, nor do we offer riding lessons.

 The public may use arenas during Open Ride times.
-Patrons must display a riding pass or other proof of payment.
+Patrons must display a riding pass.

 - Stops, spins, backing and other stationary work should be conducted in the center of the arena.